shoeheng/dbmle/dbmle-pkg/README.md

 Never takers
   MLE: 0/115 = 0.00%

-* MLE estimates obtained from an approximation algorithm implemented by the dbmle package (Christy et al. 2025)
+* MLE estimates obtained from an approximation algorithm implemented by the dbmle package (Christy, Kowalski, and Zhang 2025)
 ```

 ----------------------------------------------------------------------